Cleckheaton: Cleckheaton bus station

-Governance
+Government

 Local government

+Cleckheaton was formerly a township in the parish of Birstall, in 1866 Cleckheaton became a separate civil parish.
 Cleckheaton adopted the Local Government Act 1858 in 1864 and a local board was formed.
 The Local Government Act 1894 reconstituted the area of the local board as Cleckheaton Urban District.
 There were at this time attempts to involve all the local authorities in the valley in joint projects such as installation of sewers and water.
 In 1915, the three urban districts of Cleckheaton, Liversedge and Gomersal were amalgamated to form Spenborough Urban District.
 In 1937, a county review order enlarged the urban district to include Birkenshaw, Hunsworth and Hartshead.
 Spenborough (which included all the Spen Valley except for Heckmondwike) was granted a charter of incorporation and became a municipal borough on 23 May 1955.
 The borough used the coat of arms which bore the motto "Industry Enriches" which it had been granted in 1949.
+In 1951 the parish had a population of 13,440.
+On 1 April 1974 the parish was abolished.

 On 1 April 1974, the Local Government Act 1972 reorganised administration throughout England and Wales.
 The borough of Spenborough was abolished, and its area combined with that of ten other local authorities to form the Metropolitan Borough of Kirklees, one of five metropolitan boroughs of West Yorkshire.

-Cleckheaton is an unparished area and ward of Kirklees.
-The population of this ward as taken at the 2011 Census was 16,622.
+Cleckheaton is a ward of Kirklees and is unparished.
+The population of the ward at the 2011 Census was 16,622.
 It elects three of the borough council's 69 councillors.
 In 2007 all three councillors were members of the Liberal Democrats.
 Under the borough council's decentralisation scheme, Cleckheaton's councillors and those from Heckmondwike and Liversedge and Gomersal form the Spen Valley Area Committee.
-In August 2014, it was announced that Cleckheaton councillor Kath Pinnock was to be elevated to the House of Lords as a life peer.
+In August 2014, it was announced that Cleckheaton councillor Kath Pinnock was to be elevated to the House of Lords as a life peer taking the title Baroness Pinnock, of Cleckheaton.